CubBossa/SplineLib/README.md

 ```

 The `.build()` method returns a Curve object.
 In this case it would simply contain all BezierVectors that were placed in
 the constructor.
-Curves and Splines extends Transformables and can be rotated and mirrored.
+Curves and Splines extends Transformables and can be translated, rotated, scaled and mirrored.
 You can also
-call `.buildAndTransform()`.
+call `.buildAndConvert()`.
 SplineLib will automatically convert the built curve by using the registered vector
 converters.
 By using the other Builder methods you can define and manipulate the outcome of the build method.

 A CurveBuilder is designed to build in two phases.
 First, it will interpolate the roundness of the spline by using the